aguxez/winter/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/17911679/138747087-301b4eeb-4e26-45c5-8c70-5eec97444d5c.png" alt="logo" width="200"/></p>

-<p align="center">Table based KV server</p>
+<p align="center">Distributed table based KV server</p>

 <p align="center"><img src="https://img.shields.io/badge/Made%20With-Elixir-blueviolet"/> <img src="https://img.shields.io/badge/License-MIT-lightgray"/></p>

 ## Introduction

-Winter is an in memory key-value store, the term table based comes from the idea that each group of data lives in isolation.
+Winter is a distributed in memory key-value store, the term table based comes from the idea that each group of data lives in isolation.
 If you want to PUT/GET/DELETE/etc... you must specify the table on which these commands are going to be actioned.
 Each table runs in a supervision tree which makes the server more responsive and reliable against application and network level errors.

 ## Building